It’s no secret — internal linking brings SEO value and better user experience.

 While we already touched on a few different best practices previously, let’s look at a few surefire ways to improve and boost the user experience and SEO value of your website.

-1. Content, content, and also content for good measure
+Content, content, and also content for good measure

 Content cannot be overstated enough.
 The richer in content your website is, the better your SEO, and the higher ranked you will be on Google.
 As we’ve mentioned before, this is why we always recommend blogging to our clients to boost SEO and establish them as thought leaders in their industries.
 You must follow strategic content writing tips for SEO.

-2. Anchor text
+How to Use Anchor text

+Rule of thumb: if the anchor wouldn’t come out of your mouth in a conversation, don’t use it.
 Anchor text is the actual text that shows up in a link (see what we did there?).
 Keep the anchor text relevant to what you’re linking to, but don’t hyper-fixate on matching the exact key phrases.
 Just keep it natural.
 Like we said before, gimmicks will not work on Google, but don’t be afraid of it matching when it’s relevant.
 Staying as user-friendly as possible will never steer you wrong.

-4. Focus on value and relevancy
+Focus on Value and Relevancy

 Make sure your internal links are relevant to each other.
 For example, say you own a website about outdoor sports.
 Linking from a page about mountain biking to a page about mountain climbing won’t do you much good.
 However, linking to a blog you wrote about the newest bike model on the market will!